 3. Flushes Waste Out of Your System

 Some massage therapists will use lymphatic drainage massage techniques.
 (This is an option you can select or ask for—it shouldn’t be a surprise.)
-Lymphatic drainage involves applying pressure in certain areas on the body to increase the flow of lymph National Cancer Institute “Lymphatic Fluid” View Source , which is clear fluid that flows from the lymphatic system and carries cells that fight infection.
-This may assist the body in flushing waste out more efficiently.
+Lymphatic drainage involves applying pressure in certain areas on the body to increase the flow of National Cancer Institute “Lymphatic Fluid” View Source , which is clear fluid that flows from the lymphatic system and carries cells that fight infection.
+This may assist the body in flushing waste more efficiently.

 The Nessie Tip: